tdivic-stanford/aa274-sections/README.md

-# aa274-sections
+# AA 274A Sections
-Code for AA 274A Sections.
+Necessary files for AA 274A Sections.